This interactive two-day workshop will equip you to measure your outputs and outcomes and to track your social impact.

 On completion of this workshop, you will have:

-- An appreciation of how M&E can support both learning and accountability processes;
+- An appreciation of how M&E can support learning and accountability processes;

-- An understanding of the purpose of monitoring and evaluation, the differences between them and how they fit into broader programme management;
+- An understanding of the purpose of M&E, the differences between them and how they fit into broader programme management;

 - A familiarity with the core terms and concepts;